 - warehouse space not just for the Holiday period but for peak days like Saturdays

 - transportation capacity to match the delivery plan

 Ordering in the right amounts to a central warehouse and drip-feeding deliveries to where products are required will make best use of your stock.
 With the right systems, replenishment orders can be automated based on accurate real-time reporting.

 Supermarket retailer Morrisons will testify to the power of software.
-They credit their strong in-store Christmas performance to their new automated ordering system.
+They credit their strong in-store Holiday performance to their new automated ordering system.
 By improving availability and reducing gaps in its offering by 30%, the retailer was up 2.8% in comparison to Sainsbury’s 2.3% and Tesco’s 1.9%.

 Invest in software that’s always learning and you won’t need to assess your festive performance as the system does it for you.
 Using machine learning and artificial intelligence it will establish a range of improvements including:

 - problems with workforce availability

 - whether ad-hoc discounting was applied that could be avoided in future

 The longer you have the software in place, the more data it can gather and the better its predictive capabilities.
 Giving you the upper hand over competitors who rely on less advanced approaches.